cwida/public_bi_benchmark/README.md

 **lib/2-decompress-csv.sh**
 - decompresses the *.csv.bz2* files
-- script must be executed from the root directory of the dataset downloaded with **1-download-data.sh**
+- script must be executed from the root directory of the dataset downloaded with **lib/1-download-data.sh**

 ### scripts/monetdb
 - scripts to create tables, load *.csv* files and run the queries on MonetDB

 Requirements:
+- data files should be decompressed (**lib/2-decompress-csv.sh**)
 - running MonetDB instance
 - `mclient` command to be available and configured
 - example of `mclient` configuration: